Apply For Grants

 - A challenge grant is intended to help an organization reach a specific fundraising goal.
 It requires a specified amount of funds to be raised from other funding sources before the William G. Pomeroy Foundation’s grant is released.
 If the specified level is not met, the grant is not paid.

-The Pomeroy Foundation offers six different signage grant programs designed to help people celebrate their community’s history and cultural heritage.
+The Pomeroy Foundation offers six different marker grant programs designed to help people celebrate their community’s history and cultural heritage.

 Ready to apply for a signage grant now?
 Click here.
 To learn more, visit our marker program pages: